barnes88/spark-sql-perf/README.md

 * [AggregationPerformance](https://github.com/databricks/spark-sql-perf/blob/master/src/main/scala/com/databricks/spark/sql/perf/AggregationPerformance.scala) compares the performance of aggregating different table sizes using different aggregation types.
 These benchmarks can be launched with the command `bin/run --benchmark AggregationPerformance`

-# MLlib tests

-To run MLlib tests, run `/bin/run-ml yamlfile`, where `yamlfile` is the path to a YAML configuration file describing tests to run and their parameters.

 # TPC-DS